 - Motorized Bicycle: You do not need a special license to operate a motorized bicycle, but you must already have an operator license.
 If a driver is between 15 and 16 years old and does not have a valid drivers license, they may be able to apply for a restricted license in order to ride a motorized bicycle.
 Additionally, a motorized bicycle does not need to be registered or titled.

 Contact an Experienced Knoxville Auto Accident Attorney

 At Greg Coleman Law, we are committed to fighting for the rights of anyone who has been injured by the actions or negligence of another driver sharing the road.
 When the responsibility party is not properly licensed to operate the vehicle they are driving, an injury lawsuit can become extremely complex.

-It is important to consult with an car accident attorney well-versed in Tennessee law when involved in a car crash due to no fault of your own.
+It is important to consult with an car accident attorney base din Knoxville that is well-versed in Tennessee law when involved in a car crash due to no fault of your own.
 In an effort to ensure that all injury victims are able to afford access to top legal counsel, our firm operates on a contingency fee basis.
 This means that you do not pay us anything unless we obtain a favorable outcome for your claim, whether by a jury verdict or through a settlement with other parties involved.